Imaging of Solid Tumors Using FAP-2286

 5. Compare the feasibility of detecting tumor uptake using 68Ga-FAP-2286 and 64Cu-FAP-2286

 A repeat radiolabeled FAP-2286 PET may be obtained after initiation of subsequent treatment in order to evaluate changes in PET uptake due to treatment effect.
-Patients will be followed for up to 3 days after the injection of radiolabeled ligand for evaluation of adverse events.
+Participants will be followed through the day of the last injection of radiolabeled FAP-2286 for evaluation of adverse events.

 Connect with a study center